 If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the Headteacher, Mrs Gwennan Harrison-Jones.
+The Headteacher will make an assessment to determine if the matter is a 'low level concern' or an allegation.
 The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed.

-If the allegation is against the Headteacher, the person receiving the allegation will contact the LADO or Ann Williams, Chair of Governors directly.
+If the allegation is against the Headteacher, the person receiving the allegation will contact the LADO or the Chair of Governors directly.